The #1 SG New Zealand Working Holiday Visa Guide for 2024

 2. Fill in and submit the New Zealand Working Holiday application form;

 The approval takes up to ten days, but it’s often much quicker than that, so keep checking!
-The deadline to apply is whenever places run out.
+The deadline to apply for a New Zealand working holiday visa is whenever places run out.
 In more recent years before the pandemic, that was within a few hours of the opening of applications.

 When your visa is approved, you have up to 12 months to get to NZ.
-Your New Zealand working holiday begins the moment you first step foot in the country within that period, and the visa expires 12 months after that.
+Your working holiday to New Zealand begins the moment you first step foot in the country within that period, and the visa expires 12 months after that.

 Singapore Airlines and Air New Zealand fly from Singapore to Auckland (and Christchurch for SIA) in 10 – 11 hours.
-Other carriers such as Jetstar, Emirates and Qantas have flights with a connection in Australia.
+Other carriers such as Jetstar and Qantas have flights with a connection in Australia.
 A ticket for onward travel is not necessary if you hold a working holiday visa.
 Book a one-way fare if you want to go to Australia or somewhere else before returning home.
-(Hint: you’re already halfway to Chile)
+(Hint: you’re already halfway to South America!)

 Where to go in NZ